replit/river/PROTOCOL.md

 1. resilience in the face of various network conditions;
 1. raw performance.

-River allows multiple River clients to connect to and make remote procedure calls to a remote server as if it were a local procedure.
+**Connecting clients to servers:** River facilitates multiple clients connecting to a remote server and invoking procedures as if they were local.
-This requires specifications surrounding:

-- How clients connect to servers?
-- How do they negotiate a connection and start a session?
-- How messages in a session are serialized and deserialized?
-  - Dealing with message retransmission and deduplication.
+**Negotiating connections and starting sessions:** River defines protocols for clients to establish connections with servers and initiate sessions for communication.

+**Serializing and deserializing messages within sessions:** River specifies methods for encoding and decoding messages exchanged within sessions, including handling message retransmission and deduplication.

 Note that this protocol specification does NOT detail the language-level specifics of how the client returns results to the caller and how the server executes the procedure invocations but rather the wire-level protocol that the client and server must adhere to.

-## Clients, Servers, and RPCs
+## Clients, servers, and RPCs

 - A 'client' can initiate remote procedure calls to the server
 - A 'server' can execute remote procedure calls and return the result to the requesting client